asd01248967/ExerciseRepostiry/README.md

 ## Background

-Attitude Is Everything
+Attitude Is Everything, keep goin, keep moving, fall forward

 This Exercise is used for increase personal coding skill that reach career destination

+I will continue looking for something interesting project or little idea to practice

-The goals for this repository are:
+The exercise01.py goals for this repository are:

-Used module:
-1. Regular expression
-2. Openpyxl

-> Suppose A is one point, and B is two point, so on and so forth respectively representative itself point.then how many vocabulary exactly same as Attitude with one hundred points as well
+> For this exercise practice compute how many vocabularies exactly same as Attitude with one hundred points as well ,Suppose A is Point 1, B is point2, c is point 3, So on and so forth

 ## Install